delton137/delton137.github.io/research.md

 healthcare domain.
 This is the shift from single-purpose bespoke machine learning models to general-purpose foundation models like GPT-4.
 Dozens of applications of large language models (LLMs) have already been explored.
-For instance, helping triage and respond to to patient portal messages,[@Chen2024] constructing patient timelines,[@FrattalloneLlado2024] drafting radiology reports, assisting clinicians search through video, and transcribing ambient audio to visit notes.[@Moor2023]
+For instance, helping triage and respond to patient portal messages,[@Chen2024] constructing patient timelines,[@FrattalloneLlado2024] drafting radiology reports, assisting clinicians search through video, and transcribing ambient audio to visit notes.[@Moor2023]

-I am currently pursing two research projects along these lines.
+I am currently pursuing two research projects along these lines.
 The first is the development of a multimodal model for chest CT.
 Currently, radiologists who specialize in the chest at our institution spend about 50% of their time detecting and characterizing small nodules, often characterizing the same nodule on many follow-up scans.
 It is hoped that a multimodal model may help speed this process along.
-We are currently exploring the open-source LLaVa-Next model and drawing inspiration from the Merlin CT mulitmodal foundation model developed at Stanford.[@blankemeier_merlin2024]
+We are currently exploring the open-source LLaVa-Next model and drawing inspiration from the Merlin CT multimodal foundation model developed at Stanford.[@blankemeier_merlin2024]

-### Perivascular fat attentuation to improve CVD risk prediction {#perivascular-fat-attentuation-to-improve-cvd-risk-prediction .unnumbered}
+### Perivascular fat attenuation to improve CVD risk prediction {#perivascular-fat-attenuation-to-improve-cvd-risk-prediction .unnumbered}

 The first stage of atherosclerosis involves inflammation of the arterial walls, which cannot be directly observed in CT